mParticle/mparticle-java-events-sdk/README.md

 ### Add the Dependency

-The SDK is available via Maven Central and jCenter.
+The SDK is available via Maven Central.

 #### Gradle